Metaburn/doocrate/README.md

 |`npm run deploy:production`|Build and deploy to production|
 |`npm run build`|Build the application to `./build` directory|
 |`npm test`|Test the application; watch for changes and retest|

+## FAQ
+#####Why is Mail is not being sent?
+Check that you are on the `blaze` (Pay as you go) plan.
+Otherwise external services such as mailgun aren't accessible.
+Don't worry.
+Firebase won't charge money unless you have > 10000 users from our calculations

+Also, Check that all the settings are correct and you have created a mailgun username and set up the domain correctly